rupertwh/bmplib/API-full.md

 #### RLE

-Indexed images may optionally be written as RLE4 or RLE8 compressed BMPs.
-Images with 16 or fewer colors can be written as either RLE4 or RLE8 (default is RLE4), images with more than 16 colors only as RLE8.
-Images with only 2 colors can also be written with 1-D Huffman encoding, but only after explicitly allowing it by calling `bmpwrite_allow_huffman()`.

-To activate RLE compression, call

 ```
 BMPRESULT bmpwrite_set_rle(BMPHANDLE h, BMPRLETYPE type)
 BMPRESULT bmpwrite_allow_huffman(BMPHANDLE h)
 ```

+Indexed images may optionally be written run-lenght-encoded (RLE) bitmaps.
+Images with 16 or fewer colors can be written as either RLE4 or RLE8 (default is RLE4), images with more than 16 colors only as RLE8.

+Images with only 2 colors can also be written with 1-D Huffman encoding, but only after explicitly allowing it by calling `bmpwrite_allow_huffman()` (very few programs will be able to read Huffman encoded BMPs).

-with `type` set to one of the following values:
+To activate RLE compression, call `bmpwrite_set_rle()` with `type` set to one of the following values:
 - `BMP_RLE_NONE` no RLE compression, same as not calling `bmpwrite_set_rle()` at all
 - `BMP_RLE_AUTO` choose RLE4, RLE8, or 1-D Huffman based on number of colors